James-Tipping/chess-app/README.md

 The only dependencies are Lit (a lightweight framework for creating web components), and chess.js which is used for move validation.

 A custom minimax algorithm is used to find the best move for the AI.
 An AI vs AI mode is provided to demonstrate the AI capabilities.
+As the minimax algorithm is tree based, the search depth can be controlled, which corresponds to how far down the tree the algorithm searches.
+The deeper the search, the better the AI's move will be, but the longer it will take to calculate.
+To prevent the UI freezing during the calculation, a web worker is used to run the algorithm in a separate thread.

 ![minimax-chess-component](./app-screenshot.png)